Foot Care in the Older Person (Part 1)

 Inspect your feet regularly for skin colour, dryness, swelling or tenderness.
 Look out for blisters, cracks, sores, ulcers, corns and any ingrown toenails.
 Get advice from a chiropodist or other medical professional if you get unusual sensation such as tingling, lack of feeling or pain.

 A chiropodist assesses diagnoses and treats diseases and abnormalities of the feet and lower limbs.
 A chiropodist can significantly improve a person’s quality of life by alleviating painful symptoms and promoting and maintaining mobility.
-Whelehan’s pharmacy has chiropodist James Pedley in store in our private treatment room every Tuesday and Thursday with reduced rates for over 65’s.
+Whelehan’s pharmacy has chiropodist James Pedley in store in our private treatment room every Tuesday and Thursday.
 You can make an appointment in store or by phoning us at 04493 34591.
 We take all safety precautions to keep you safe from COVID 19.

 To be continued…next week